lulu0o6/Google-translator-colab/README.md

-colab code for translation with google API, you can copy and paste use in colab
+colab code for translation with google API for any language to Chinese in Doc,PDF and PPT.